adarshvpai/adarshvpai/70ugh_n07_70Ugh.md

 3. By analyzing that code connections from Pin 2, Pin 4 were connected to 5V and Pin 3,Pin 5 were connected to GND

-4. The given Arduino board after the specified connections made was connected top system
+4. The given Arduino board after the specified connections made was connected to the system.

 5. The Arduino IDE Software was opened choosed the Board.